 A lot of people think banks and credit unions are the same thing.
 For the most part, they are very similar.
-But there are several key differences which set credit unions apart from banks.
+However, there are several key differences that set credit unions apart from banks.

 We are going to look at the difference between the two types, and some of the advantages of a credit union.
 You’ll also get some of the information you need to decide which one is best for you.

 There are a lot of misconceptions and myths surrounding credit unions.
 We’ll dispel those today, too.

 What Is The Difference Between a Bank and a Credit Union

 The concept of a credit union is simple.
 All of the members pool their money (which is technically buying shares in the co-op), and the money is used to give out loans and services to the members of the union.